Charged excitations made neutral: N-centered ensemble density functional theory of Fukui functions

-The recently introduced $N$-centered extension of ensemble density functional theory\cite{senjean2018unified,PRA21_Hodgson_exact_Nc-eDFT_1D,Cernatic2022} (Nc EDFT) is an alternative exact approach to charged electronic excitations that shed a new light on the discontinuity problem.
-While PPLB considers an ensemble of $N$ and $N-1$ electons pure states with relative weights constraining the obtained ensemble density, the Nc ensemble density always integrates to the central number of electrons $N$ by construction, no matter the weights ({\it vide infra}).
+The recently introduced $N$-centered extension of ensemble density functional theory~\cite{senjean2018unified,PRA21_Hodgson_exact_Nc-eDFT_1D,Cernatic2022} (Nc EDFT) is an alternative exact approach to charged electronic excitations that shed a new light on the discontinuity problem.
+While PPLB considers an ensemble of $N$ and $N-1$ electrons pure states with relative weights constraining the obtained ensemble density, the Nc ensemble density always integrates to the central number of electrons $N$ by construction, no matter the weights ({\it vide infra}).
 The ensemble density and weights become independent variables of the theory, which transform the elusive energy derivative discontinuity contributions into weight-derivatives of the Hxc ensemble functional.
-This offers a promising way to "recycle" local KS DFA lacking derivative discontinuities.
-It also provides a considerable gain in scope as it can describe any charged or neutral excitation within a unified picture\cite{Cernatic2024_Neutral}, and can be adapted to treat open systems\cite{Senjean_2020}.
-We can benefit from progress on DFA development for EDFT in recent years\cite{PRL19_Gould_DD_correlation,Fromager_2020,PRL20_Gould_Hartree_def_from_ACDF_th,Gould2023_Electronic,gould2024local,gould2025ensemblizationdensityfunctionaltheory,Gould2025_PRL_tate-Specific}.
-Moreover, the introduction by the Authors of in principle exact expressions for neutrally-excited state densities\cite{Fromager2025indvElevel} and responses\cite{dupuy2025_exact_static} within an ensemble makes computation of properties beyond excitation energies a timely pursuit.
+This offers a promising way to "recycle" (semi-) local DFAs lacking derivative discontinuities~\cite{loos2020weightdependent}.
+It also provides a considerable gain in scope as it can describe any charged or neutral excitation within a unified picture~\cite{Cernatic2024_Neutral}, and can be adapted to treat open systems~\cite{Senjean_2020}.
+The theory can also benefit from progress made in recent years in ensemble DFA development~\cite{PRL19_Gould_DD_correlation,Fromager_2020,PRL20_Gould_Hartree_def_from_ACDF_th,Gould2023_Electronic,gould2024local,gould2026ensemblization,Gould2025_PRL_tate-Specific}.
+Moreover, the very recent derivation by the authors of exact expressions for neutrally-excited state densities~\cite{Fromager2025indvElevel} and their responses~\cite{dupuy2025_exact_static} within an ensemble makes computation of properties beyond excitation energies a timely pursuit.